WordsOut poems by

 Obey us or else there’ll be hell toupée.

-And jeans that hang down to their knees
+and jeans that hang down to their knees

-We’re so much more streamlined than these!
+we’re so much more streamlined than these!

 Maturity rests on our brow—

-witness the spectacle now!
+so witness the spectacle now!

 Chorus

-We’re wardens of wisdom and worth—
+we’re wardens of wisdom and worth—

-We patiently type in our laptops until
+we patiently type in our laptops until

-The geeks shall inherit the earth
+the geeks shall inherit the earth.

 Girls can make coffee (that’s fair)

-But women have far too much hair!
+but women have far too much hair!

 Chorus

-there’s a Will there’s a way!
+Where there’s a Will there’s a way!

-steady 4/4 Country
+a steady 4/4 Country talking blues

-He was 6
+was 6

 foot 2 and a hundred pounds

-When he drove out of
+when he drove out of Bristol and he put that hammer

-As the M4 burned beneath his missionary zeal
+as the M4 burned beneath his missionary zeal.

 He’d turned the inner city inside out

-But now the time had come and he had no doubt
+but now the time had come and he had no doubt

-He had
+He

 and he tended the sheep in his little fold

-with a patience that could make Fidel Castro shave.
+with a patience that could make Fidel Castro

 With a gentle case of religious mania—

-an appointment with a dentist from
+an appointment with a dentist from Transylvania—

-Fangs for the memories you gave!
+fangs for the memories you gave!

-Now nine
+Now

 years on and he’s leaving Ealing

-and he hasn’t aged a day, though I’m now revealing
+and he hasn’t aged a day, though I’m now

-there’s a picture in the attic that looks like Dorian Gray.
+there’s a picture in the attic that looks like

 His hair’s still black, he isn’t any fatter

-It’s more than mind working over matter
+it’s more than mind working over matter

 cos where there’s a Will there’s way!

-He was a
+was a

-“can do” man every working day
+“can do” man every working day,

-He saw the glass half full (mostly anyway
+he saw the glass half full (mostly anyway

-except when having working lunch at the Rose and Crown)
+except when having working lunch

-He had the “vision” thing to keep his eyes on
+He had the “vision” thing to keep his eyes on,

-He’d fix his gaze to the far horizon
+he’d fix his gaze to the far horizon

-and said “you only see the doggy-do if you’re looking down.”
+and said You only see the doggy-do

-With his pencil poised and that puzzled look
+with his pencil poised and that puzzled look

-while the sermon deadline slowly ticks away.
+while the sermon deadline slowly ticks away,

-But any needy person, when their life’s not right
+but any needy person, when their life’s not right

 can ring his front door bell, any day or night